 Britain's Prince Charles co-authors a book on climate change

-This image made available by Penguin Books Ltd shows the cover of the book Climate Change which Prince Charles has co-authored together with an environmentalist and a Cambridge scientist.
+Penguin Books says Prince Charles has co-authored a book on climate change together with an environmentalist and a Cambridge scientist.
 The Prince of Wales, long a critic of man-made climate change, wrote the book "Climate Change" with Tony Juniper, a former Friends of the Earth director, and Emily Shuckburgh, a Cambridge University climate scientist.

 |Title